-The Tesla Model 3/Y and later Model S/X (after spring 2018) come with a second generation Mobile Connector (MC) that supports a wide range of plug in adapters for eight different electric plugs.
-While the Gen 2 Mobile Connector comes with an adapter for a 15A household receptacle, you can buy other adapters from Tesla for many other receptacles.
+You can purchase a very capable Mobile Connector for Teslas that supports a wide range of plug in adapters for eight different electric plugs.
+While the Mobile Connector comes with an adapter for a 15A household receptacle, you can buy other adapters from Tesla for many other receptacles.
 You can also buy adapters from EVSE Adapters for many other kinds of plugs (like a NEMA 6-30 or locking plugs).